Create an account sign-up-diamond

 What activities can be done around Hayward Lake?

-The area around Hayward Lake offers recreational space for a variety of activities including swimming, boating, hiking, biking, and fishing.
+The area around Hayward Lake offers recreational space for activities including swimming, boating, hiking, biking, and fishing.

 Getting to the Hayward Lake Trail Trailhead